Mahfouz98/Jenkins-test/README.md

 # Jenkins-test
-hello this is, test repo for jenkins integration
+hello this is a test repo for jenkins integration